-- 2. List other hospitality or foodservice programs in the institution.
-OCCI offers an Associate of Applied Science degree in Baking and Pastry.
-The baking and pastry program is in its first year of instruction.
-The college cafeteria is outsourced to Premier Foods and has no connection to these academic programs. - 3.
+- 2. List any other hospitality or foodservice programs in the institution.
+OCCI offers an Associate of Applied Science degree in Culinary Arts.
+The Culinary Arts program is currently accredited through the American Culinary Federation.
+The college's hospitality services and foodservice programs are outsourced to a separate entity, Premier Foods.
+Premier Foods does not have any connection to OCCI's academic programs. - 3.
 Describe the administrative responsibilities and teaching responsibilities of the program coordinator.
 To whom does this person report on such matters as finance, policies, admission, and curriculum?
 Describe this person's qualifications.
 Describe his/her role in assessing, planning, evaluating and implementing changes to the program.